xshyamx/solo-docs/gloo/docs/user_guides/gateway/tcp_proxy/_index.md

 service port entry and save it for later.

 The next and final step is routing to the service.
-This step assumes you are running on a local minikube instance
+This step assumes you are running on a local minikube instance.
 ```bash
 curl -v telnet://$(minikube ip):30197